Lapin0t/phd-manuscript/main/03_substitution.typ

 modelling OGS, a part of the theory of substitution is still missing.
 As explained in the introductory chapter #peio[ref précise?], in OGS we will typically see#yann[refer to?
 Manipulate?] other syntactic constructs such as _values_, _evaluation contexts_ and evaluator _configurations_.
+#tom[Values c'est un mauvais exemple pcq c'est elles le substitution monoid.
+Ce
+qui est un module c'est les termes généraux dans un contexte cbv, où on ne substitute que par des valeurs.]
 Values can be readily represented as a scoped-and-typed family $ val cl S -> T -> base.Set. $ In contrast, evaluation contexts are better represented as a family $ ecx cl S -> T -> T -> base.Set, $ where $E cl ecx th Gamma th alpha th beta$ typically denotes an evaluation